callzhang/BrightData/README.md

-# BrightData API Filter System
+# BrightData Database System

-A comprehensive Python library for filtering data using the BrightData API across multiple datasets.
-This system provides intuitive, type-safe filtering with built-in support for Amazon Products, Amazon-Walmart Comparison, Shopee Products, and other datasets, plus a complete snapshot management system for handling long-running queries.
+A comprehensive Python library for accessing and filtering data using the BrightData database API across multiple datasets.
+This system provides intuitive, type-safe database queries with built-in support for Amazon Products, Amazon-Walmart Comparison, Shopee Products, and other datasets, plus a complete snapshot management system for handling long-running database operations.

 ## 🚀 Features